 The regions and provinces of France in English

 - Occitania (Occitanie)

 The cities of France in English

 In most cases, French towns have kept their local name in English.

-However, in the past, there was sometimes a different spelling, which tends to disappear.
+However, there was sometimes a different spelling in the past, which tends to disappear.
 This was the case for the following French towns:

 - Bethwyn (Béthune) – obsolete